DyuldinKS/abort-signal-polyfill/README.md

 # abort-signal-polyfill

-A lightweight polyfill for `AbortSignal.any()`, `AbortSignal.timeout()`, and `AbortSignal.abort()` methods.
+A lightweight polyfill for `AbortSignal.any`, `AbortSignal.timeout`, and `AbortSignal.abort` methods.

 ## Features

-- `AbortSignal.any()`: Creates an AbortSignal that will be aborted when any of the given signals is aborted
+- [`AbortSignal.any(signals: AbortSignal[])`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal/any): Creates an AbortSignal that will be aborted when any of the given signals is aborted
-- `AbortSignal.timeout()`: Creates an AbortSignal that will be aborted after the specified timeout
+- [`AbortSignal.timeout(timeoutMs: number)`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal/timeout): Creates an AbortSignal that will be aborted after the specified timeout
-- `AbortSignal.abort()`: Creates an AbortSignal that is already aborted with an optional reason
+- [`AbortSignal.abort(reason?: any)`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal/abort): Creates an AbortSignal that is already aborted with an optional reason

 ## Installation